-- 10. Please outline arrangements in place to control any potential conflicts of interest between business units. - 11.
-Is the applicant or any company in the same group engaged, or does it expect to be engaged, in the United Kingdom or elsewhere in any litigation or legal or tax-related dispute which may have a material effect on the resources or market reputation of the applicant?
-If so, please give particulars. - 12.
-Has the applicant or any company in same group failed to meet any obligation within the last 10 years or been censored, disciplined or publicly criticised by, or made the subject of a court order at the instigation of any regulatory authority in the United Kingdom or elsewhere?
+10. Please outline arrangements in place to control any potential conflicts of interest between business units and ensure the compliance of trading, sales and other personnel with prevailing regulatory standards.

+11. Is the applicant or any company in the same group engaged, or does it expect to be engaged, in the United Kingdom or elsewhere in any litigation or legal or tax-related dispute which may have a material effect on the resources or market reputation of the applicant?
+If so, please give particulars.

+12. Has the applicant or any company in same group failed to meet any obligation within the last 10 years or been censored, disciplined or publicly criticised by, or made the subject of a court order at the instigation of any regulatory authority in the United Kingdom or elsewhere?
 If so, please give particulars.